|

 French Lavender Shortbread Cookies

-These French Lavender Shortbread Cookies are crisp, buttery cookies that have a delicious hint of floral flavor.
-They are the perfect tea-time cookies for spring and summer.
+These French lavender shortbread cookies are crisp, buttery cookies that have a delicious hint of floral flavor.
+They are the perfect cookie to serve at tea-time in the spring and summer.

 They are the perfect tea time or coffee cookie and fun to make this time of year.
 Especially if you have lavender to harvest.

 And on that note, if you find yourself with extra lavender.
 Check out this How to Make a Lavender Wreath to make a beautiful wreath for spring or summer.
-One of my personal favorites for using our lavender is this Lavender Oil that has many uses including culinary.
-But before I go on too much let’s not forget about these incredible French Lavender Shortbread Cookies.
-They are the star of today’s post.
+One of my personal favorites. aside from these cookies, is Lavender Oil which has many uses including culinary.

 French Lavender Shortbread Cookies Are…